robotframework/robotframework/doc/releasenotes/rf-3.2rc1.rst

       - medium
       - Support any file extension when explicitly running file and when using `--extension`
       - alpha 1
+    * - `#3280`_
+      - enhancement
+      - medium
+      - Libdoc: Support automatic generation of table of contents when using "robot format"
+      - rc 1
     * - `#3288`_
       - enhancement
       - medium